Spring into hearing with our RISK-FREE trial!*

 • Asparagus

 Vitamin D is important for bone health.
-A vitamin D deficiency can wreak havoc on bones throughout our body—including the trio of tiny, yet crucial bones in our middle ear.
+A vitamin D deficiency can wreak havoc on bones throughout our body — including the trio of tiny-yet-crucial bones in our middle ear.
 Without vitamin D, these three ear bones can soften and weaken, which can diminish hearing.
 People of every age need vitamin D, but it's especially important for older adults, who, for environmental, health and metabolic reasons, often retain less vitamin D.

 To get more vitamin D, eat foods like:

-• Sardines
+• Trout

 • Salmon